petroniocg/VMPOS/README.md

 ---

 The program will generate two files in the folder **/results**, the main has name **pareto_result** which has many informations about the results and, of course, the placement indication of VMs.
-The second file called **pareto_result_data** has the following sequence in columns of results: Energy Consumption, Dispersion Level, Migration Cost, Fitness, Generation that found best individual and Duration of the execution.
+The second file called **pareto_result_data** has the following sequence in columns of results: Energy Consumption, Dispersion Level, Migration Cost, Fitness and which Generation that found best individual.

 With this example, it was used the following base positioning file (*vmpos_base_individual.vmp*):